Wairimuk/pizza-deli/README.md

 ## Known Bugs

-{There are no known bugs.}
+{Prices for each item are not displayed as intended.
+They display as a string.}
+{The checkout and add order buttons do not work despite adding event listeners on JavaScript}

 ## Technologies Used

-{I used Bootstrap and JavaScript besides HMTL and CSS to come up with a webpage that collects birth dates from users and calculates the day of the week when the user was born.}
+{I used Bootstrap, JavaScript and jQuery besides HMTL and CSS to come up with a website to order and deliver pizza.}

 ## Support and contact details